March 2025

 Improvements and ongoing challenges

-To provide evidence of our integrated approach’s effectiveness, we compiled a snippet of initial test results showing similarity scores across different types of source materials and their corresponding AI-generated course versions in Table 1.
-As shown, our combined title-based retrieval and consistency checking approach demonstrated measurable performance across varying content complexity and subject matter.
+To provide evidence of our integrated approach's effectiveness, we compiled a snippet of initial test results showing similarity scores across different types of source materials and their corresponding AI-generated course versions in Table 1.

-Original source (pdf version) | Course link | Consistency Score (0–1) |
+| Original source (pdf version) | Course link | Consistency Score (0β1) |

-Libre Office | Basics of Libre Office | 0.9827 |
+| Libre Office | Basics of Libre Office | 0.9827 |

-Aspirin Instructions | Aspirin’s Instructions for Use | 0.9886 |
+| Aspirin Instructions | Aspirin's Instructions for Use | 0.9886 |

-Stories from the Bible | Ten Stories from the Bible | 0.9361 |
+| Stories from the Bible | Ten Stories from the Bible | 0.9361 |

-Residency Guide | E-Residency Guide | 0.9882 |
+| Residency Guide | E-Residency Guide | 0.9882 |

-World Economic Outlook | World Economic Outlook Update on Global Growth | 0.9891 |
+| World Economic Outlook | World Economic Outlook Update on Global Growth | 0.9891 |

-Though our proposed integrated solution won’t completely eliminate inconsistencies, initial testing results suggest it offers a feasible and measurable step forward in identifying factual consistencies in generated texts and their original sources.
-The combination of title-based associations and our systematic consistency checking works complementarily — while the former improves relevant content retrieval the latter checks the factual alignment, showing particular promise for learning material generation and addressing the limitations we encountered with traditional RAG approaches.
+Though our proposed integrated solution won't completely eliminate inconsistencies, initial testing results suggest it offers a feasible and measurable step forward in identifying factual consistencies in generated texts and their original sources.

 Wrap up